 Elevation of Lake Norman NC at full pond is 760 feet.
 The water of Lake Norman provides electricity to the Piedmont Carolinas and recreation for residents and visitors.
 Lake Norman also provides a dependable supply of water to Lincoln County, Davidson, NC Mooresville NC, Charlotte Mecklenburg and Huntersville NC.

 Catawba Falls is the Headwaters of the Catawba River Basin.
-This is the source of the water flow into Lake Norman.
-Catawba Falls - Source of Lake Norman.

 The Great River was named after the people who lived by it, the Catawba Indians, known in their own language as the Kawahcatawbas, the people of the river.”
 As the settlers began moving into the fertile lands along the Catawba, they brought with them diseases from Europe that the Catawbas had no resistance to, and in less than 175 years, their population dwindled from over 5,000 to less than 400.